-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 A lot can get done in the first two years

 Recent history is on the GOP's side.
-When the White House and Congress has been controlled by the same party, Washington has produced some of the most sweeping — albeit politically polarizing — legislation aimed at shifting the political trajectory of the nation toward the cause of the party in power.
+When the White House and Congress have been controlled by the same party, Washington has produced some of the most sweeping — albeit politically polarizing — legislation aimed at shifting the political trajectory of the nation toward the cause of the party in power.

-In particular, the first, two-year congressional session of a new administration — when public approval is generally at its highest for the incoming president — has produced some recent presidents' most memorable legislative imprints.
+In particular, the first two-year congressional session of a new administration — when public approval is generally at its highest for the incoming president — has produced some recent presidents' most memorable legislative imprints.

-President Obama's healthcare law and Wall Street overhaul both passed in 2010 under Democratic control and along party lines.
-President George W. Bush signed the No Child Left Behind education law and the Bipartisan Campaign Reform Act into law, enacted a round of tax cuts, as well as legislation that created the Department of Homeland Security after the Sept.
-11 terror attacks in his first two years in the Oval Office.
+President Obama's health care law and Wall Street overhaul both passed in 2010 under Democratic control and along party lines.
+President George W. Bush signed the No Child Left Behind education law and the Bipartisan Campaign Reform Act into law and enacted a round of tax cuts, as well as legislation that created the Department of Homeland Security after the Sept.
+11 attacks in his first two years in the Oval Office.

 (Senate control flipped back and forth in 2001 and 2002 due to the defection of Sen. Jim Jeffords of Vermont from the GOP, but Republicans controlled Congress for the majority of Bush's first term in office.)